“Being kept by a hoarder is a slow kind of death for an animal.” D. Randall Lockwood, ASPCA Senior Vice President

 - Denial of the inability to provide this minimum care and the impact of that failure on the animals, the household and human occupants of the dwelling

 Animal Legal Defense Fund’s First Strike and You’re Out: A Model Law is a proposal for mandatory bans on contact with animals following a conviction for animal neglect or cruelty.
 You can help by signing the petition and find out how you can help to keep offenders away from potential new animal victims.
-North Carolina is the only state we found that has a unique law that allows any person or organization to sue an animal abuser.
+As of this writing, North Carolina is the only state we found that has a unique law that allows any person or organization to sue an animal abuser.

 Psychiatric Times has an in depth article People Who Hoard Animals that will help you to understand and recognize the syndrome.
-You will need to set up an account (free) to sign in but the information is well worth your time to read.
+You will need to set up an account (free) to sign in, but the information is well worth your time to read.
 Simply enter the article title in search.

 We all need to do our part to educated and help to ensure the safety of animals.
 United we can make a difference!